Spectral theorem

 In linear algebra and functional analysis, a spectral theorem is a result about when a linear operator or matrix can be diagonalized (that is, represented as a diagonal matrix in some basis).
-This is extremely useful because computations involving a diagonalizable matrix can often be reduced to much simpler computations involving the corresponding diagonal matrix.
+This is extremely useful because computations involving a diagonalizable matrix can often be reduced to much simpler computations involving the corresponding diagonal matrix of eigenvalues.
 The concept of diagonalization is relatively straightforward for operators on finite-dimensional vector spaces but requires some modification for operators on infinite-dimensional spaces.
 In general, the spectral theorem identifies a class of linear operators that can be modeled by multiplication operators, which are as simple as one can hope to find.
 In more abstract language, the spectral theorem is a statement about commutative C*-algebras.
 See also spectral theory for a historical perspective.

 Examples of operators to which the spectral theorem applies are self-adjoint operators or more generally normal operators on Hilbert spaces.

 The spectral theorem also provides a canonical decomposition, called the spectral decomposition, of the underlying vector space on which the operator acts.

 Augustin-Louis Cauchy proved the spectral theorem for symmetric matrices, i.e., that every real, symmetric matrix is diagonalizable.
 In addition, Cauchy was the first to be systematic about determinants.
 The spectral theorem as generalized by John von Neumann is today perhaps the most important result of operator theory.

 This article mainly focuses on the simplest kind of spectral theorem, that for a self-adjoint operator on a Hilbert space.
 However, as noted above, the spectral theorem also holds for normal operators on a Hilbert space.